stevedepp/strang/ch6/README.md

 the eigenvectors for R are same as for P because 2 • projection P - I = R

-when a matrix is shifted by I, each lambda is shifted by 1 since det I = 1.  since det A needs to be zero, the shift in eigenvalues is 1 --> no change in eigenvalues.
+when a matrix is shifted by I, each &lambda; is shifted by 1 since det I = 1.  since det A needs to be zero, the shift in eigenvalues is 1 --> no change in eigenvalues.

 <img width="682" alt="image" src="https://user-images.githubusercontent.com/38410965/107595873-f78ea100-6be3-11eb-8757-78bc6515fc5e.png">